Bruno (bishop of Segni): Bruno and Paschal II

-Abbot Oderisius had died on 2 December 1105, and had been succeeded by Abbot Otto, who died on 1 October 1107.
+Abbot Oderisius died on 2 December 1105, and had been succeeded by Abbot Otto, who died on 1 October 1107.
 Forty-four days later, on 13 November 1107, Bruno of Segni was elected abbot of Montecassino.

 In October 1108, Pope Paschal visited Montecassino on his way to Benevento.
 Bruno accompanied Pope Paschal to attend the synod.
 In the synod he repeated his objections to lay investiture, and he forbade clerics from wearing expensive secular clothes.
 He also consecrated Landolfo as Archbishop of Benevento on 8 November 1108.

 Bruno was present in Segni on 4 June 1109, to welcome the pope who had come to celebrate the canonization for Bruno's old friend Pietro di Anagni.
 Bruno is credited with having written the postulatio.
 Peter, a Crusader and church builder, had died only four years earlier.